 TREATMENT & ASSESSMENT

-Turning Point’s treatment team is led by a medical director and consists of physicians, a nurse practitioner, licensed addiction counselors, and a 24-hour nursing staff.
+Turning Point’s treatment team is led by a medical director and consists of physicians, counselors, licensed therapists, and a 24-hour nursing staff.
 It is one of 151 (30.1 percent) of Pennsylvania treatment facilities to be certified by the Commission on Accreditation of Rehabilitation Facilities (CARF).

 ACCOMMODATIONS & AMENITIES

 Turning Point’s campus is located near the Allegheny River on 24 acres of wooded land.
 Men and women reside in gender-separate residences.
 The men’s unit can accommodate 54 clients and is located on the main campus near the detox center.
 The women’s facility, which can accommodate 28 clients, is located three miles from the main campus.
-The women’s facility has two apartments attached to the house.
 Pictures on the facility’s website show that residents have access to dining rooms and furnished common areas.

 WHAT ALUMNI SAY